-- Email a PDF of the vellum plan sheets to firstname.lastname@example.org.
+- Email a PDF of the unsigned vellum plan sheets to firstname.lastname@example.org.
 If file size is too big to email, use a document sharing application to email a link to the plans.

-- If the project includes signals and street lighting improvements, submit digital copy of associated special provisions following the City of Portland's Standard Construction Specifications.
+- If the project includes signals and street lighting improvements, submit a digital copy of associated special provisions following the City of Portland's Standard Construction Specifications.
 Please ask for assistance, if you are unfamiliar with the preparation of special provisions.

 Step Six: Permit Issuance